-Local currencies generally are considered the functional currencies outside the United States with the exception of 3M's subsidiaries in Argentina, the economy of which is considered highly inflationary and, accordingly, the financial statements of these subsidiaries are remeasured as if their functional currency is that of their parent.
+Local currencies generally are considered the functional currencies outside the United States.
+Exceptions include 3M's subsidiaries in Argentina and, beginning in the second quarter of 2022, in Turkey, the economy of which also became highly inflationary.
+The operating income and balances of underlying net monetary assets denominated in Turkish lira are not material to 3M.
+The financial statements of these subsidiaries are remeasured as if their functional currency is that of their parent.
 Assets and liabilities for operations in local-currency environments are translated at month-end exchange rates of the period reported.
 Income and expense items are translated at average monthly currency exchange rates in effect during the period.
 Cumulative translation adjustments are recorded as a component of accumulated other comprehensive income (loss) in shareholders' equity.